vergauwenthomas/MetObs_toolkit/docs/gee_authentication.rst

 =============================================================================
 In the last step you need to enable the use of some API's on you project.

-1. Go to your project platform page: https://console.cloud.google.com/
+#.
+Go to your project platform page: https://console.cloud.google.com/
-2. Click on "APIs & Services"
+#.
+Click on "APIs & Services"
-3. Click at the top on "+ ENABLE APIS AND SERVICES"
+#.
+Click at the top on "+ ENABLE APIS AND SERVICES"

-    A. Search for the 'Google Earth Engine API', click on it --> hit ENABLE
+   #.
+Search for the 'Google Earth Engine API', click on it --> hit ENABLE
-    B. Register your GEE project: https://code.earthengine.google.com/register
+   #.
+Register your GEE project: https://code.earthengine.google.com/register

-        i. hit "Use with a cloud project" --> hit "Unpaid usage" and select 'Academia & Research' ii.
-Select "Choose an existing Google CLoud Project" --> select your project --> hit "CONTINUE TO SUMMARY" iii. hit "CONFIRM AND CONTINUE"
+      #. hit "Use with a cloud project" --> hit "Unpaid usage" and select 'Academia & Research'
+      #.
+Select "Choose an existing Google CLoud Project" --> select your project --> hit "CONTINUE TO SUMMARY"
+      #. hit "CONFIRM AND CONTINUE"